mdozmorov/Cancer_notes/README.md

 ## Cancer driver genes

+- `CancerGeneNet` - CancerGeneNet is a resource that aims at linking genes that are frequently mutated in cancers to cancer phenotypes.
+The resource takes advantage of a curation effort aimed at embedding a large fraction of the gene products that are found altered in cancers in the cell network of causal protein relationships.
+Graph algorithms, in turn, allow to infer likely paths of causal interactions linking cancer associated genes to cancer phenotypes thus offering a rational framework for the design of strategies to revert disease phenotypes.
+CancerGenNet bridges two interaction layers by connecting proteins whose activities are affected by cancer gene products to proteins that impact on cancer phenotypes.
+This is achieved by implementing graph algorithms that allow searching for graph path that link any gene of interest to the “hallmarks of cancer". https://signor.uniroma2.it/CancerGeneNet/

 - Cancer Gene Census (CGC), download [COSMIC](http://cancer.sanger.ac.uk/cosmic/download)
     - Hudson, T. J. et al. International network of cancer genome projects.
 Nature 464, 993–8 (2010).
     - `data/Census_all*.csv` - [The cancer Gene Census](http://cancer.sanger.ac.uk/census)